Betty White: 2010–2021: Career resurgence

 On February 15, 2015, White made her final appearance on Saturday Night Live when she attended the 40th Anniversary Special.
 She participated in "The Californians" sketch alongside members of the current SNL cast as well as Bill Hader, Taylor Swift and Kerry Washington.
 In the memorable sketch White ends up kissing Bradley Cooper.

+She was featured in the 2017 HBO documentary If You're Not in the Obit, Eat Breakfast.

 On August 18, 2018, White's career was celebrated in a PBS documentary called Betty White: First Lady of Television.
 The documentary was filmed over a period of ten years, and featured archived footage and interviews from colleagues and friends.
 In 2019, White appeared in Pixar's Toy Story 4, providing the voice of Bitey White, a toy tiger that was named after her.
 The other toys she shared a scene with were named and played by Carol Burnett, Carl Reiner, and Mel Brooks.
 White commented that "It was wonderful the way they incorporated our names into the characters ...
 And I'm a sucker for animals, so the tiger was perfect!"

-Betty White: A Celebration (2022)

 In December 2021, before White's death, it was announced that a new documentary-style film about her, Betty White: A Celebration would be released in U.S. theatres on what would have been her 100th birthday, January 17, 2022.
 It features a cast of friends including Ryan Reynolds, Tina Fey, Robert Redford, Lin-Manuel Miranda, Clint Eastwood, Morgan Freeman, Jay Leno, Carol Burnett, Craig Ferguson, Jimmy Kimmel, Valerie Bertinelli, James Corden, Wendie Malick, and Jennifer Love Hewitt.
 In addition to the planned documentary, People magazine featured her as the cover story of its January 10, 2022, newsstand publication and a separate commemorative edition to celebrate the anticipated milestone, which were released days before her death.

 Following White's death, producers Steve Boettcher and Mike Trinklein of the event distributors Fathom Events announced in a Facebook post that the pre-filmed production would be going ahead as scheduled.